 For the same reason that a clean power source is essential, care should be taken to keep instrumentation cable runs away from large electric motors, generators or other devices with strong electromagnetic fields that can induce electrical noise in the cable.

-As stated in mistakes #9 and #10, electrical noise is a common problem with high gain (signal amplification) instrumentation like an ultrasonic sensor.
+As stated in mistakes No. 9 and No. 10, electrical noise is a common problem with high gain (signal amplification) instrumentation like an ultrasonic sensor.
 Using shielded cable and proper grounding practices is one of the best ways to ensure proper sensor operation.

-#7: Choosing a sensor with an adequate sensing range
+7. Choosing an ultrasonic level sensor with an adequate sensing range

 The required sensing range of a given application is not the only consideration that needs to be taken into account.
 Factors such as high temperatures, targets with poor sound reflective characteristics and the size of the target (the amount of surface area perpendicular to the sensor) can all be good reasons to select a sensor with a sensing range greater than the actual maximum distance to the target.